 This modern style table bell embraces the values of Japanese craft for

 making buddhist altar bells.
-It therefore has a beautiful and
+It therefore has a beautiful, long lasting tone.

 size (approx.)... diameter 50 mm x height 50 mm